efcsydney/efcsydney-roster/PULL_REQUEST_TEMPLATE.md

 **Description**
-Please provide short description to your pull request.
+_Please provide short description to your pull request._

 **Proposed Changes**
-Changes proposed in this pull request:
+_Changes proposed in this pull request_

 *
 *